BINOCULARS FOR FISHING

 The width of the scene is called the “field of view”.
 Quite apart from showing more of the scene, a wider field of view also makes it quicker and easier to find what you’re looking for, plus makes it easier to track a moving object.

 The second number is the diameter in millimetres of the lenses furthest away from your eyes.
-These lenses are called “objectives”, whilst the lenses nearest your eyes are called “eyepieces”.
+These lenses are called “objectives”, whilst the lenses nearest your eyes are called “eyepieces” or sometimes “oculars”.

 Objectives for handheld binoculars will typically be between 20mm and 56mm in diameter.
 The larger they are the more light they’ll collect but the bigger and heavier the binoculars will be.

-There’s no universal agreement, but binoculars with objectives less than about 32mm are usually called compacts.
+There’s no universal agreement, but binoculars with objectives less than about 30mm are usually called compacts.

-How bright the view appears will partly depend on the quality of the binoculars but in particular on what is called the “exit pupil”.
+How bright the view appears will partly depend on the quality of the binoculars and also on what is called the “exit pupil”.
 The exit pupil is simply the objective size divided by the magnification.
 For instance 10×50 binoculars will have an exit pupil of 5mm (50 divided by 10).
-Importantly, the wider the exit pupil the brighter the image will appear.
-See the appendix for more on the exit pupil, including if you want to look at the stars or use binoculars from a vehicle or boat.

 What isn’t commonly known though is that as you get older your maximum pupil size tends to gradually diminish.
 Again everyone is different, but by the age of 65 your pupils may not open to more than 4 or 5mm, and it can get even worse at older ages.

-This is more important than it first appears, especially for astronomy.
-A young person can get the full benefit of say 8×56 binoculars that have an exit pupil of 7mm.
+This is more important than it first appears.
+A young person is likely to get the full benefit of say 8×56 binoculars that have an exit pupil of 7mm.
 An older person whose maximum pupil size is only 5mm won’t.
 With the odd exception he or she might as well buy a pair of 8x40s that have an exit pupil of 5mm and save on size and weight, not to mention cost.